harryfei/which-rs/README.md

 # which

 A Rust equivalent of Unix command "which".
+Locate installed execuable in cross platforms.

+## Support platforms

+* Linux
+* Windows
+* macOS

 ## Example

 To find which rustc exectable binary is using.
+Locate installed execuable in cross platforms.

 ``` rust
 use which::which;